The Beatles Rarity

-In the right sidebar, accessible from any page, you will see Happy Nat’s Disc Of The Moment.
-This is a randomly generated photo of a release in the Happy Nat collection.
-If you click the image you will be taken to a page from the inventory section to read more about the disc (track listings, release dates, bootleg or official, etc.).
-You may also look discs up in the same inventory by clicking Search Nat’s Collection in the top navigation bar (see next paragraph).
+In the right sidebar, accessible from any page, you will see a Disc Of The Moment.
+This is a randomly generated photo of a Beatles or Beatles-related release.
+If you click the image you will be taken to a page from the database of Beatles releases to read more about the disc (track listings, release dates, bootleg or official, etc.).
+You may also look discs up in the same database by clicking Search Beatles Database in the top navigation bar (see next paragraph).

 Ways to support this site: